Relevant authorities

 Ministry of Higher Education and Science (UFM)

-UFM assesses and recognizes foreign examination certificates and other qualifications for use in the labor market or the education system.
+UFM assesses and recognizes foreign examination certificates and other qualifications for use in the labour market or the education system.

 Recognition and transparency of qualifications